AArnott/CodeGeneration.Roslyn/README.md

 > `Reflector.Program`
 > `Reflector.Test`

 Now all that's left is to plumb the build pipeline with code generation tool.
-You'll need to add the following two references to your Reflector project file:
-* [`CodeGeneration.Roslyn.BuildTime`][BuildTimeNuPkg]
+You'll need to add a reference to [`CodeGeneration.Roslyn.Tool`][ToolNuPkg] package:
-* [`dotnet-codegen`][ToolNuPkg]
+> `dotnet add Reflector package CodeGeneration.Roslyn.Tool`

 Also, you need to add the following metadata to your generator project reference:
 `OutputItemType="CodeGenerationRoslynPlugin"`.
 This will add the path to the `Duplicator.dll` to the list of plugins the tool uses.